Japan’s Takaichi Tries To Reaffirm Alliance With Trump As He Seeks Help Securing Strait Of Hormuz

 Trump told reporters that he and Takaichi would be discussing in their meeting Japan’s level of support for the U.S. in the Iran war, saying, “They are really stepping up to the plate.”
 He did not offer details.

-Taikaichi’s meeting at the White House, followed by a dinner Thursday night, was supposed to give Japan’s new prime minister a prime opportunity to have Trump’s ear before he embarked on a trip to China.
+Taikaichi’s White House visit was supposed to give Japan’s new prime minister a prime opportunity to have Trump’s ear before he embarked on a trip to China.

-But now, the war in Iran and Trump’s unsuccessful call for Japan and other nations to help protect the vital Strait of Hormuz means the China trip has been delayed.
-Trump had repeatedly complained on camera and online that U.S. allies, including Japan, rejected his request to help safeguard the critical waterway for oil and gas transport.
+But now, the war in Iran and Trump’s call for Japan and other nations to help protect the vital Strait of Hormuz means the China trip has been delayed.
+Trump had repeatedly complained on camera and online this week that U.S. allies, including Japan, did not heed his request to help safeguard the critical waterway for oil and gas transport.
+He later declared the help wasn’t needed, but made other comments indicating he still expected help.

-The prime minister acknowledged before she left Japan that she expected her meeting with Trump will be “very difficult.”
+The prime minister acknowledged before she left Japan that she expected her meeting with Trump would be “very difficult.”

-Beyond facing questions about Iran, Takaichi and Trump on Thursday are expected to announce a $40 billion nuclear reactor deal, according to a White House official, who was not authorized to speak publicly and spoke on the condition of anonymity to share details before the announcement.
+Beyond facing questions about Iran, Takaichi and Trump on Thursday signed a $40 billion nuclear reactor deal, the White House said.

-Under the deal, U.S.-based GE Vernova Inc. and Japan-based Hitachi Ltd. will build advanced small modular reactors in Tennessee and Alabama, the official said.
+Under it, U.S.-based GE Vernova Inc. and Japan-based Hitachi Ltd. are set to build advanced small modular reactors in Tennessee and Alabama.
 The deal aims to help stabilize electricity prices and expand power generation in the U.S.

-Takaichi and her ministers have denied that Washington officially requested Japanese warships for the U.S.-Israeli operation.

-Japan, a key U.S. ally in Asia, is one of the countries that Trump namechecked on Tuesday as he railed against the lack of help with the Strait of Hormuz before declaring the help wasn’t needed.

 “She’s going to want to come out of that as a partner in this case and realize that if she can do that, that she can translate that potentially into the president listening more to Japanese concerns about Taiwan or other issues,” Campbell said.